Pakistan Institute of Medical Sciences

-Pakistan Institute of Medical Sciences (abbreviated as PIMS) is a research oriented health sciences institute located in Islamabad, Pakistan.
+Pakistan Institute of Medical Sciences (PIMS) is a research oriented health sciences institute located in Islamabad, Pakistan.

 It is one of the region's leading tertiary level hospitals which includes 22 medical and surgical specialist centers.
 It provides medical training through the Quaid-e-Azam Postgraduate Medical College which was established on 1 February 1989.

 Later on Shaheed Zulfiqar Ali Bhutto Medical University was established through act of parliament in 2013.
 The first vice chancellor was professor Dr. Javed Akram who served till 2018.

 History

-Established in 1985 the institute includes three semi-autonomous hospitals including the Islamabad Hospital (IH) which is a 592-bed hospital spread over 3.5 hectares, the 230 Bedded Children's Hospital spread over 1.6 hectares specializing in pediatric care and the 125 bedded Maternal & Child Health Care Centre which specializes in obstetrics and gynaecology.
+Established in 1985 the institute includes three semi-autonomous hospitals including the Islamabad Hospital (IH) which is a 592-bed hospital spread over 3.5 hectares, the 230 bedded Children's Hospital spread over 1.6 hectares specializing in pediatric care and the 125 bedded Maternal & Child Health Care Centre which specializes in obstetrics and gynecology.

+On 26 August 2026, a fire broke out at the hospital's maternity ward, killing 14 infants.

+PIMS nursery fire

+On 26 August 2026, a fire broke out in the neonatal intensive care unit of the Mother and Child Health ward at the Pakistan Institute of Medical Sciences (PIMS) in Islamabad, Pakistan.
+Fourteen newborns died in the incident, while one infant was rescued.
+An inquiry was subsequently launched into the cause of the fire and the hospital's fire-safety and emergency procedures.

 Hospital departments

 The medical care departments of the institute are: